eliteandhonor/free-tools-hub/README.md

 safeguards prevent console errors when the feature markup is omitted.
 The copy statistics button handler now checks for `.copy-stats-btn` before registering its event listener to avoid errors when the button is absent.

+## Testing

+Run `npm test` to execute the Mocha test suite.
+Install dependencies first with `npm install` if necessary.
+All tests must pass before committing changes.
 ## License

 This project is licensed under the [MIT License](LICENSE).